amoux/david-sentiment/README.md

 ## Unsupervised sentiment models from YouTube Comments.

-- Train a custom sentiment model with four lines of code - Making it easy to try different configurations or preprocessing techniques.
+- Train a custom sentiment model with just a few lines of code - Making it easy to try different configurations or preprocessing techniques.

 ### start